yogisinha/tour/README.md

 Code in main.go is listed in the same order as the below exercises have been mentioned, so that it is easy to follow the solutions.

 ## Build instructions
 Pre-requisites: You should have Go installed and GOPATH environment variable set.
+Your PATH environment variable should be set to look into GOPATH/bin folder
-For linux
+#### For linux

 ```sh
 $ cd $GOPATH/src